Get AI SEO for FREE.

 3 How You Can Handle Robots.txt on a Multisite Using Rank Math?

-If you are using a WordPress multisite, the robots.txt file is a bit more complicated, and you’ll need to take care while editing it.
+If you are using a WordPress multisite, the robots.txt file is a bit more complicated, and you’ll need to take care of it while editing it.
 The best way to edit your robots.txt file on a WordPress multisite is to use the network settings to determine which rules apply to which sites on your network.

 Note: We assumed that you already installed Rank Math on your WordPress multisite, if not we recommend reading this article Installing Rank Math on a Multisite Environment.